pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 ### Pomerium JWT claims data

 When Pomerium is configured for JWT authentication with the [pass identity headers](#jwt-settings) setting, the user's associated identity information will be included in the JWT assertion header in each upstream request.
-(The signed Pomerium JWT is also available at the special `/.pomerium/jwt` endpoint of any URL handled by Pomerium.)

 The Pomerium JWT contains at least the following claims: